Hispanic and Latino Americans in politics: Trump

 A great majority of Hispanic/Latino registered voters (73%) said they would not like to see Trump remain a national political figure.
-Out of these Hispanics/Latinos, Hispanic/Latino Democrats and Democratic-leaning were extremely opposed to Trump's re-election with 94% opposing Trump's participation in politics.
+Out of these Hispanics/Latinos, Democrats and Democratic-leaning were extremely opposed to Trump's re-election, with 94% opposing his participation in politics.
 In comparison, 63% of Hispanic/Latino Republicans and Republic-leaning individuals said they would want Trump to remain a national political figure, including about four in ten (41%) Hispanic/Latino Republicans who said he should run for president in 2024.
-Among Latino registered voters, looking at their religious affiliations, Hispanic/Latino evangelicals are more in support of Trump's re election (43%) compared to Hispanic and Latino Catholics that are 22% more likely to say Trump should remain a national political figure.
-This is a bigger population compared to Hispanic and Latinos with no religious affiliation that are 18% more likely to say Trump should remain a national political figure, and a quarter of Latino/Hispanic evangelical registered voters say Trump should run for president in 2024.
+Among Latino registered voters, looking at their religious affiliations, Hispanic/Latino evangelicals were more in support of Trump's reelection (43%), compared to Hispanic and Latino Catholics who were 22% more likely to say Trump should remain a national political figure.
+This is a bigger population compared to Hispanic and Latinos with no religious affiliation, who were 18% more likely to say Trump should remain a national political figure, and a quarter of Latino/Hispanic evangelical registered voters said Trump should run for president in 2024.

 2022 midterm election

 The 2023 class of incoming Congress members is historic for the Latino community.
 This is the largest cohort of Latinos to be sworn into Congress.
 According to Vox News, 14 Latino candidates were elected to join the 34 incumbents, indicating that the 118th Congress class will be 11% Latino (34 Democrats, 11 Republicans).
-Representative Ruben Gallego (D-AZ), commented, "Invest in Latino voters.
+Representative Ruben Gallego (D-AZ) commented, "Invest in Latino voters.
 Talk to Latino voters early and recruit Latinos and Latinas to run and not just in majority Latino districts", after the midterm outcomes.